About the Disabilities Law Program

 PABSS serves current Social Security or SSI beneficiaries who wish to work, particularly participants in the Ticket to Work and Self-Sufficiency Program.
 Services include:

-• Investigation of complaints against employers or providers involved in return to work effort; and
+- Investigation of complaints against employers or providers involved in return to work effort

-For more information about employment and vocation rights of youth who are in transition to adulthood, visit the DLP’s Transition to Adulthood site.
+For more information about employment and vocational rights of youth who are in transition to adulthood, visit the DLP’s Transition to Adulthood site.

-PATBI – Protection and Advocacy for Traumatic Brain Injury
+PATBI – Protection and Advocacy for Individuals with Traumatic Brain Injury

 PATBI serves individuals with traumatic brain injury, an injury to the head caused by blunt, penetrating, or other force which generally results in mental or physical dysfunction.